kostyantyn/hydra_attribute/README.md

 ## Notice

-The each new minor version doesn't guarantee back compatibility with previous one until the first major version will be released.
+The each new minor version doesn't guarantee back compatibility with previous one until the first major version is released.

 ## Contributing